 As stated earlier, just as we do not desire food until we are hungry, so the living waters can bless our lives only to the degree to which we acknowledge our fallen condition, seek diligently to put off the natural man, and receive deliverance from sin through repentance.
-"It requires all the atonement of Christ," Brigham Young noted, "the mercy of the Father, the pity of angels and the grace of the Lord Jesus Christ to be with us always, and then to do the very best we possibly can, to get rid of this sin within us, so that we may escape from this world into the celestial kingdom" (JD 11:39).
-In the words of C. S. Lewis, the animation and renovation of human character
+"It requires all the atonement of Christ," Brigham Young noted, "the mercy of the Father, the pity of angels and the grace of the Lord Jesus Christ to be with us always, and then to do the very best we possibly can, to get rid of this sin within us, so that we may escape from this world into the celestial kingdom."

-"is precisely what Christianity is about.
+In the words of C. S. Lewis, the animation and renovation of human character "is precisely what Christianity is about.
 This world is a great sculptor's shop.
-We are the statues and there is a rumor going round the shop that some of us are some day going to come to life" (140).
-When we do so, as individuals and as a people, to quote a modern prophet, "a new day will break and Zion will be redeemed" (A Witness and a Warning 66).
+We are the statues and there is a rumor going round the shop that some of us are some day going to come to life."
+When we do so, as individuals and as a people, to quote a modern prophet, "a new day will break and Zion will be redeemed."